diaspora/api-documentation/README.md

 # diaspora\* API documentation

-This document aims to provide an **API proposal** as a base for discussion for further progress towards a stable and well-designed API for diaspora\*.
-Please note that this is only a proposal and none of the endpoints are implemented at the moment.
+This document provides the currently proposed API documentation for diaspora\*.
+Please note that at this point in time, none of the methods are actually implemented.

 ## Contributing